2008 Indian Premier League final: Semifinals

 The Royals played the Daredevils in the first semi-final.
 The Daredevils won the toss and decided to field first.
 The Royals got an opening partnership of 65 runs.
 Its middle-order batsmen Shane Watson and Yusuf Pathan scored 52 and 45 runs respectively to help it amass 192 runs for the loss of 9 wickets.
 Batting second, the Daredevils lost its first five batsmen for just 55 runs.
 Tillakaratne Dilshan top-scored for the Daredevils with 33 runs.
 The Daredevils was bowled out in the 17th over for just 87 runs, and gave its counterpart a 105-run victory.
 Watson, who took 3/10, had the best bowling figures for the Royals, and was awarded the man of the match for his all-round performance.

 In the second semi-final, Super Kings played the Kings XI.
 The Kings XI won the toss and elected to bat first, but its top six batsman failed and only one of them reached double figures.
 However, due to significant contributions from the lower-order, Punjab managed to reach a total of 112/8.
 Super Kings fast bowler Manpreet Gony took 3 wickets by conceding just 14 runs.
 In reply, Super Kings lost its first wicket when Vidyut Sivaramakrishnan were dismissed for 6 runs.
 However, both Parthiv Patel and Suresh Raina scored a half century each and took the Super Kings to the target with 31 balls to spare.
-The Super Kings won the match by nine wickets, and Yusuf Pathan was given the man of the match award.
+The Super Kings won the match by nine wickets.

 Buildup

 The match was hosted by Mumbai because the franchise owner of the Mumbai Indians placed the highest bid for acquisition, which was 111.9 million.
-Before the match, ESPNCricinfo assistant editor Nagraj Gollapudi identified the Royals as the most likely winner.
+Before the match, ESPNcricinfo assistant editor Nagraj Gollapudi identified the Royals as the most likely winner.
 Despite being seen as the underdogs, the Royals finished at the top of the league table, and won 11 matches out of 14 with 22 points.
 The Super Kings stood third, behind Kings XI, getting 16 points from eight wins.
 There were two changes in the Royals' playing eleven for the final; Graeme Smith and Mahesh Rawat were replaced by Kamran Akmal and Niraj Patel.
 Smith was ruled out of the match as he was suffering from a hamstring injury.
 The Super Kings fielded the same side as in its semi-final win over the Kings XI.